MicrosoftDocs/well-architected/well-architected/azure-virtual-desktop/design-principles.md

 Considering each of these aspects helps you build a Virtual Desktop environment that delivers a consistent, cohesive user experience.

-## Operational excellence
+## Operational Excellence

-In Virtual Desktop, operational excellence means ensuring the consistency, repeatability, and stability of your operational procedures in the development, deployment, and operating phases.
+In Virtual Desktop, Operational Excellence means ensuring the consistency, repeatability, and stability of your operational procedures in the development, deployment, and operating phases.

 - Using infrastructure as code (IaC) for repeatable, consistent deployment.
 - Proper monitoring of resources to maintain the health of your environment.